 How do I modify a class pass/fail?

-The class I want to take is full — should I waitlist?
-How do I do that?
-What if I can’t join the waitlist?
+The class I want to take is full.
+How do I add myself to the waitlist?

 When a waitlist is cleared, you will receive an e-mail letting you know that you can register.
 Then use Wolverine Access to add the course to your schedule (note: you will need to drop from the waitlist first).